Why Google's 'p=none' DMARC Policy Is Just the Beginning: A 2025 Email Security Prediction

 - Sales and marketing email campaigns could face unexpected blocks

-When Google/Yahoo announce stricter requirements, expect a surge in demand for: Email security consultants DMARC monitoring solutions Implementation expertise Technical support resources
+When Google/Yahoo announce stricter requirements, expect a surge in demand for email security consultants, DMARC monitoring solutions, implementation expertise, and technical support resources.

-- Companies rushing to comply may need to choose between: Rushed implementation with potential errors Missing compliance deadlines and facing delivery issues Paying premium rates for expedited assistance
+Companies rushing to comply may need to choose between rushed implementation with potential errors, missing compliance deadlines and facing delivery issues, or paying premium rates for expedited assistance.

 Action Plan: Beat the Rush

-We're in the log gathering phase now - but don't expect it to last.
+We’re in the log gathering phase now — but don’t expect it to last.
 Stricter policies will be mandated before the end of 2025.
-The smart move is to take control of your timeline rather than waiting for Google's mandate.
+The smart move is taking control of your timeline rather than waiting for Google’s mandate.

 Your immediate priorities: